TreePIR: Efficient Private Retrieval of Merkle Proofs via Tree Colorings with Fast Indexing and Zero Storage Overhead: Introduction

 The paper is organized as follows.
-Basic concepts such as graphs, Merkle trees, Merkle proofs, private information retrieval are discussed in Section~\ref{sec:preliminaries}.
-Section \ref{sec:OurProposalRelatedWorks} presents our approach to parallelize the private retrieval of Merkle proofs based on ancestral tree colorings and comparisons to related works.
-We devote Section~\ref{sec:Algorithm} for the development of a necessary and sufficient condition for the existence of an ancestral coloring and a divide-and-conquer algorithm that colors the tree in almost linear time.
-Experiments and evaluations are done in Section \ref{sec:ExpandEval}.
-We conclude the paper in Section \ref{sec:Conclusion}.
+Basic concepts are discussed in Section~\ref{sec:preliminaries}.
+Section~\ref{sec:OurProposalRelatedWorks} presents our approach to the problem of private retrieval of Merkle proofs based on ancestral tree colorings and comparisons to related works.
+We develop in Section~\ref{sec:Algorithm} a necessary and sufficient condition for the existence of an ancestral coloring and an efficient tree coloring algorithm.
+Experiments and evaluations are discussed in Section~\ref{sec:ExpandEval}.
+We conclude the paper in Section~\ref{sec:Conclusion}.